 Everyone who comes to Kanazawa visits Oyama, one of Kanazawa’s must-see spots.
-And passing through the shrine may be enough to make a visitor remark on its beauty.
-But Oyama Shrine is a microcosm of Kanazawa’s endless transitions of old and new, steadfast and evolving, traditional and novel.
-And there’s extensive history found if you know where to look.
+Passing through the shrine’s modest but proud grounds is enough to make any visitor remark on its beauty.
+Yet, Oyama Shrine expemplifies Kanazawa’s endless shifts between old traditions and new innovations.

 A Shifting Shrine